ockertbotha/java-dev-on-ubuntu/README.md

 ```
 which java
 ```
-Which should point to your version of the shims file:
+This should point to your version of the shims file:
 ```
 /home/yourusername/.asdf/shims/java
 ```